britishlibrary/TremendousIIIF/README.md

 Most settings can be configured through the `appsettings.json` file.

-Support for the (still in beta) IIIF Image API 3.0 is enabled by default and can not be switched off.
+Support for IIIF Image API 3.0 is enabled by default and can not be switched off.
 However, it will only be used for `info.json` requests when the `Accept` header includes the v3 profile, e.g. `application/ld+json;profile="http://iiif.io/api/image/3/context.json"`.
 The _default_ version in all other cases is controlled via configuration, specifically the `ImageServer` section `DefaultAPIVersion` property, which can accept `"v2_1"` or `"v3_0"`.
+If the `DefaultAPIVersion` is set to `v3_0`, then requests for `size` full will return a `400 Bad Request`, as `full` is no longer supported in 3.0 (replaced by `max`).

-To specify the location of your source images, use the `"Location"` property in the `ImageServer` section, which accepts file paths (e.g. `"/mnt/nfs/images"` or on windows `"C:\\jp2cache\\"`, note the need to espace slashes in the windows case) or HTTP(s) URI (e.g. `http://192.168.1.22/`)
+To specify the location of your source images, use the `"Location"` property in the `ImageServer` section, which accepts absolute file paths (e.g. `"/mnt/nfs/images"` or on windows `"C:\\jp2cache\\"`, note the need to escape slashes in the windows case, and the trailing slashes) or HTTP(s) URI (e.g. `http://192.168.1.22/`)

 If allowing upscaling (`sizeAboveFull` in 2.1), you must have either `maxWidth` and `maxHeight` specified, or `maxArea` as per the 3.0 spcification (which is just a sensible clarification).
 The resizing implementation is much slower when scaling above 1x the size, so it is not recomended to emable this in production at this time.

 A health checking interface is provided.
 Calling `/_monitor` will provide a shallow check that the service is running by returning `200 OK`.
-By setting an image identifier in `ImageServer.HealthcheckIdentifier`, you can call `/_monitor/deep` to verify the ability to load the source image, again by returning `200 OK` for success or `503 Service Unavailable` otherwise.
+By setting an image identifier in `ImageServer.HealthcheckIdentifier`, you can call `/_monitor/deep` to verify the ability to load the source image, again by returning `200 OK` for success or `503 Service Unavailable` otherwise. `/_monitor/detail` will provide a `JSON` blob output with more detail, intended for troubleshooting.

-To enable Geodata support, you will need an install of the GDAL library (https://gdal.org/), and to set the `ImageServer.GeoDataPath` value in the `appsettings.json` file to the full path.
+To enable *experimental* Geodata support, you will need an install of the GDAL library (https://gdal.org/), and to set the `ImageServer.GeoDataPath` value in the `appsettings.json` file to the full path.
 You will also need to set `ImageServer.EnableGeodata` to `true`.

+When operating behind a proxy server (strongly recommended), you can set the `BaseUri` property to set the absolute path, which will be used in `info.json` responses, prepended to the `id` property.
+For example, to get an output of  `"id": "https://api.bl.uk/image/iiif/ark:/81055/blah.tif"`, set`"BaseUri": "https://api.bl.uk/image/iiif/ark:/81055/"`

+The `OutputFormatQuality` allows you to set encoding quality independently for each output format.
+For lossy output formats such as `jpg`, you will need to asses the tradeoff between higher quality and longer encoding times.
+For lossless formats such as `png`, it's bewteen higher compression and longer encoding times.'

 ## Extra Information

+In release builds, the `Content-Disposition` header is sent with image data responses, triggering a download dialogue in most web browsers.

 Additional information can be passed from your proxy server to TremendousIIIF by using HTTP headers.